soleneferon/my_own_repo_emissions_solene/README.md

 The Emissions methodology crew start identifying sources and uploaded to diary when accepted in GitHub environment._

 I learned to:
-1. Set a cooperative codind environment and manage a project in GitHub
+1. Set a cooperative coding environment and manage a project in GitHub
 1. Create my logbook/diary setting via README and the important syntax.
 Syntax for README edit can be found in this link [Mastering Markdown](https://guides.github.com/features/mastering-markdown/)
 1. Recognize the most favorable License for my project